EconomyLens.com

 The Turkish Airlines-Boeing deal includes 150 confirmed aircraft to be delivered between 2029 and 2034, with an option for 75 more. ©AFP

 Istanbul (AFP) – Turkish Airlines announced on Friday a deal to buy up to 225 Boeing jets, one day after President Recep Tayyip Erdogan made his first White House visit since 2019.
-The more than two-hour meeting between Erdogan and President Donald Trump raised Ankara’s hopes of seeing Washington lift sanctions that have blocked it from buying American F-35 fighter jets since 2020.
-These measures were imposed in retaliation for Turkey’s purchase of the Russian S-400 missile defense system.
+The more than two-hour meeting between Erdogan and President Donald Trump raised Ankara’s hopes of seeing Washington lift sanctions that since 2020 have blocked it from buying American F-35 fighter jets.
+The measures were imposed in retaliation for Turkey’s purchase of the Russian S-400 missile defense system.

 Related

 Speaking to Turkish reporters on his flight home from Washington, Erdogan described a “sincere, constructive and productive atmosphere” during the talks.
-However, he conceded that “resolving all problems in a single meeting is, of course, impossible.”
-The Turkish Airlines deal includes 150 confirmed Boeing aircraft to be delivered between 2029 and 2034, with an option for 75 more, the company said in a statement, without providing a cost figure.
-“With these orders, we aim to transition our entire fleet to next-generation aircraft by 2035, boosting efficiency and supporting an average annual growth rate of six percent,” the airline stated.
+But he conceded that “resolving all problems in a single meeting is, of course, impossible”.
+The Turkish Airlines deal includes 150 confirmed Boeing aircraft to be delivered between 2029 and 2034, with an option for 75 more, the company said in a statement, without giving a figure of the cost.
+“With these orders, we aim to transition our entire fleet to next-generation aircraft by 2035, boosting efficiency and supporting an average annual growth rate of six percent,” the airline said.

 © 2024 AFP